 Brenda G: Culture, fiction and fact collide as Jenny Harrison takes us on an emotional journey as she sensitively tells the story of one man, family, city and country caught in unspeakable events that precipitated WWII.
 Part detective story, she draws together fragmented and scanty evidence found in a hidden suitcase, symbolic of a family torn apart.
-Bit by bit she uncovers the story of Naftali Siegal.
+Bit by bit she uncovers the story of Naftali Siegel.
 Speaking her truth quietly, Jenny shows that speaking of the unspeakable is an essential first step in healing of deep emotional wounds.

 Amazon Customer: Superb!
 Brilliant book that opened my eyes and showed me things I never even considered.
 Very well written!

 Ken J: The book to say the least is so interesting I could not put it down.
 I gave it to a friend whose grandfather was German and had, I think, relatives in Poland and he found it the same, so enthralling.

 THE LIVES OF ALICE POTHRON

 "A fabulous true story with a surprising ending.
 Written with sincerity - once I started reading this book I couldn't put it down!
 I would happily recommend this book to anyone - there is so much more to Alice's story than difficulty and despair during the Second World War.
 It is also a story of courage and hope, and the writer leaves one with the feeling that even in the darkest of times truly wonderful things can happen."

 I am reminded of my own family history in Poland - a country with strong cultural, artistic and sentimental connection to France.
 For me this book has a special value as my Polish family underwent much the same.
 My father was in the Army and later in the Resistance and my mother alone with two children.
 The book is so vivid; it's as if I am looking at a photograph album of my young parents before and during the Nazi occupation. ...

 Wow!
 I read the whole thing this afternoon - genuinely couldn't put it down.
 Jenny Harrison is a bloody good writer!
 That really is an outstanding piece of work.
 The story hangs together and is told to the reader's complete satisfaction.
 The author's talent for description is breathtakingly good at putting the reader squarely in the middle of the story.
 I'm exhausted from following Alice's struggle and half-expect to have to go and pump water for tonight's dishes!
 Really enjoyed reading this - I'm hugely impressed.

 The inspiring tale of a mother's love and the lengths to which she will go to protect her child held me in thrall from beginning to end.
 Living in the United States in these modern times, it is hard to imagine the bleak conditions and extreme danger of living in Nazi-occupied France.
 That this family family, torn apart by war, survived at all is a testament to the indomitable spirit of Alice Pothron.
 Meeting Alice's daughter, Evelyn, made this book a personal journey for me.
 I recommend this book as a reminder not only of how much we have, but also the strength that love gives us to endure.

 I could not put this book down.
 I read with tears streaming down my cheeks. this is a story of unimaginable resilience and strength.
 It is beautifully written in a way that had me feeling I was there at every step.
 This is a masterful piece of work.
 I highly recommend it.